amr-abdelhamid/refbook/manuscript/10-tools.md

 ![Directed graphs of dependencies drawn by Stan4J](\images\dependency-towards-stability.png)

 What it does really good, is organizing code in a way which help you resolve violations.
-So, if there is an **circular dependency**, Stan4J isolates the interacting classes/packages in what is called **Tangles** in a way which minimizes the number of arrows which need to be inverted:
+So, if there is a **circular dependency**, Stan4J isolates the interacting classes/packages in what is called **Tangles** in a way which minimizes the number of arrows need to be inverted:

 ![Notice the circular dependency between `Font` and `FontFactory` in this example.](\images\font-tangle.png)